RizzoDavid/HomeLab/install.md

 </ul>

 After the operating system is installed, I will then set up ssh using the key created on the ansible system.
 This will only allow ssh into the system via the ansible machine.

+## CloudFlare Tunnel

+CLoud flare tunnel was installed on docker.
+I intially thought there was a problem with docker but there was a problem with tls verify due to self signed certificated on some of the servers as well as some configuration in cloudlfare tunnel was wrong.

+    ```
+    docker run -d cloudflare/cloudflared:latest tunnel --no-autoupdate run --token ***INSERT TOKEN***
+    ```

+The -d was important because it runs as a daemon in the background.